Use ArcGIS Pro to make a woodcut map

 Now you have something you can trace onto your wood.

 The Annapolis River map was carved into solid cherry, but I usually carve on cherry veneer plywood instead.
 Maple and birch are also good options.
 Conceptually, it can be hard to remember that the wood left behind is the black part and the wood carved away is the white part.
 This is easily solved by painting the surface of the wood black with india ink or watered down acrylic paint.
-You can buy white tracing paper at most art supply stores, which shows up well on the black wood.
+You can buy white transfer paper at most art supply stores, which shows up well on the black wood.
 Tape the transfer paper and map to your wood so it doesn’t slide around while you’re working, and use a ballpoint pen to trace.

 I actually recommend tracing the outline of every line and letter, instead of the lines themselves.
 This more work.
 But when it comes to carving, you want as little ambiguity as possible about what gets cut and what doesn’t.
 Below is an image of another woodcut in progress that shows the outlines of lines traced in white.